 Things to do this week:

-- Watch this video from our facilitators:
+- Watch this week’s video from your facilitators.

-- Hatching a PLN – Terry Greene
+- Hatching a PLN by Terry Greene

 - Personal Learning Networks: Knowledge Sharing as Democracy – Alison Seaman